Disentangled Multimodal Representation Learning for Recommendation: Our Model

 The extracted textual and visual features are then fed into two separate two-layer neural networks, which are used as refinement networks to learn valuable features oriented for recommendation~\footnote{Experiments show that the neural network with two layers could achieve better performance.}.
 Specifically, the two-layer neural network is:

-where $\bm{F_x}$ is the input feature vector of the $x$-modality (i.e., visual or textual). $\bm{W}_{x}^0$, $\bm{W}_{x}^1$ and $\bm{b}_{x}^0$, $\bm{b}_{x}^1$ are the corresponding weight matrices and bias vectors for two layers, respectively. $\sigma(\cdot)$ is the activation function and LeakyReLU is adopted because its biologically plausible and non-saturated property~\cite{wang2019ngcf}.
+where $\bm{F_x}$ is the input feature vector of the $x$-modality (i.e., visual or textual). $\bm{W}_{x}^0$, $\bm{W}_{x}^1$ and $\bm{b}_{x}^0$, $\bm{b}_{x}^1$ are the corresponding weight matrices and bias vectors for two layers, respectively. $\sigma(\cdot)$ is the activation function and LeakyReLU is employed because of its biologically plausibility and non-saturated property~\cite{wang2019ngcf}.
 The textual feature $\bm{F_t}$ and visual feature $\bm{F_v}$ are processed by two separate networks to obtain the embeddings of $\bm{q_t}$ and $\bm{q_v}$ respectively for subsequent learning.
 Noted that our focus in this paper is to study whether the disentangled representation of factors can help us enhance the recommendation performance.
-The above textual and visual extraction methods (i.e., BERT and Caffee model) can be replaced by any other more advanced methods.
-In the next, we give the details of our disentangled multimodal representation learning recommendation model.
+The above textual and visual extraction methods can be replaced by any other more advanced methods.
+In the following, we give the details of our disentangled multimodal representation learning recommendation model.